Barcode Embeddings for Metric Graphs: Introduction

 \subsection{Prior Work}

-Beyond the setting of \cite{dey2015comparing} considered here, there have been few attempts so far at solving inverse problems in persistence theory.\cite{turner2014persistent}, \cite{curry2018many}, and \cite{ghrist2018persistent} investigated the injectivity of the persistent homology transform, an invariant that assigns to a subanalytic complex $X \subset \mathbb{R}^d$ the set of persistence diagrams arising from the functions $\langle \cdot, \vec{v}\rangle$ for $\vec{v} \in \mathbb{S}^{d-1}$.
+Beyond the setting of \cite{dey2015comparing} considered here, there have been few attempts so far at solving inverse problems in persistence theory.
+In \cite{turner2014persistent}, Turner et al. demonstrated that a simplical complex $X \subset \mathbb{R}^3$ can be recovered from a sphere's worth of filtrations.
 Whereas the approach of that paper is to employ extrinisically defined filtrations, our approach in this paper is intrinsic and local.
 In \cite{gameiro2016continuation}, Gameiro et al. developed an iterative technique for addressing inverse problems on point clouds.
-The techniques in \cite{gameiro2016continuation} show how a variation in barcode space can be used to produce a corresponding variation of point clouds, but since there are multiple point clouds with the same barcode it is not possible to construct a left-inverse map from the space of barcodes to that of point clouds.
-The persistence distortion distance requires us to calculate many barcodes for the same space, and we show that this generically suffices for the existence of a left-inverse.
+The techniques in \cite{gameiro2016continuation} show how a variation in barcode space can be used to produce a corresponding variation of point clouds, but since there are multiple point clouds with the same barcode it is not possible to construct an inverse map from the space of barcodes to that of point clouds.
+The persistence distortion distance requires us to calculate many barcodes for the same space, and we show that this generically suffices for the existence of an inverse.
 Another related line of research is that of Gasparovic et al. in \cite{gasparovic2017complete}, where the 1-dimensional intrinsic \v{C}ech persistence diagram of a graph is related to the lengths of its shortest system of loops.
 This allows one to discern the minimal cycle lengths of a graph from a single persistence diagram.
-Finally, there is also the recent work of Curry in \cite{curry2017fiber} characterizing the fiber of the persistence map for functions on the interval.
+Finally, there is also the recent work of Curry in \cite{curry2017fiber} analyzing the fiber of the persistence map for functions on the interval.